 CAC Members will be placed in year-long residencies at community arts organizations in Baltimore City.
 Members will develop curriculum, teach classes & workshops, and assist in the evaluation of classes and programs.
 Members will provide outreach to potential program participants, publicize opportunities & events, and incorporate ongoing feedback from children served into program planning.
 Members will also assist in increasing volunteers and resources.
-Members will design and implement community & service learning projects that can include students and other members of the community.
+They will have the opportunity to design and implement community & service learning projects that can include students and other members of the community.
 Members are required to have experience teaching art to youth in order to be considered.
-In your cover letter (and in the "Motivational Statement" section of the AmeriCorps application) please describe why you are specifically interested in CAC, and why you would like to be teaching art to youth in community settings.

 CAC Member Application

 Thank you for your interest in The Community Art Collaborative (CAC).
-CAC will be accepting applications for the 2017-18 program year in early May 2017.
-Please check back for more updates soon.
+CAC is now accepting applications for the 2017-18 program year.
+APPLICATIONS WILL BE DUE ON Wednesday, May 31, but applications will be best considered before Monday, May 15.
 Below is a description of the general application process.

 Please contact the CAC Program Manager, Sarah Edelsburg, with any questions: Sedelsburg@mica.edu.
 We look forward to receiving your application!

 In your cover letter please describe why you are specifically interested in CAC, and why you would like to be teaching art to youth in community settings.
 Please also include what experience you have leading community projects, or leading art classes in community settings.